Shenmue (video game): Ports

 Sega created ports of Shenmue for PlayStation 2 and Xbox, but these went unreleased.
 The programmer Makoto Wada said this was due to problems with the product placement contract, which only covered the Dreamcast version.
-A remake of Shenmue and Shenmue II, featuring new models, textures and lighting, was canceled in 2017 due to technical problems.
+Sega canceled a remake of Shenmue and Shenmue II in 2017 due to technical problems.

 On August 21, 2018, Sega released high-definition ports of Shenmue and Shenmue II for PlayStation 4, Windows and Xbox One.
 The ports were developed by the British studio D3T, and include new graphics and control options, improved user interfaces, and Japanese and English voices.
 Some details, such as the product placement, were omitted, and cutscenes were presented in their original aspect ratio due to technical limitations.

 The ports were released in Japan on November 22, 2018, and debuted at number four on the Japanese charts with 37,529 retail sales on PlayStation 4.
 They remained among the top 20 bestselling games in Japan until December 2, 2018, having sold almost 45,000 copies.
 IGN reported numerous bugs affecting graphics, cutscenes, controls and saved games.
 Eigo Kasahara, the planning director of the original Shenmue, expressed frustration and said he had urged D3T to fix the problems.
 In 2021, a fan project to remake Shenmue based on the 2018 ports using Unreal Engine 4 was announced.

 Other media

-Sega released a soundtrack album, Shenmue Orchestra Version, on April 1, 1999, before the game's release.
+Sega released a soundtrack album, Shenmue Orchestra Version, on April 1, 1999.
 A two-disc soundtrack album, Shenmue OST Chapter 1: Yokosuka, was released on March 23, 2000.
 Data Discs also released a vinyl edition.
 A compilation of Shenmues cutscenes, Shenmue: The Movie, was released theatrically in Japan in 2001 and packaged with the Xbox version of Shenmue II.
 An anime adaptation of Shenmue premiered on February 6, 2022.